 Additional Boston Celtics Info

-The Boston Celtics are playoff-bound in 2022.
+The Boston Celtics had a great season and were playoff-bound in 2022.
 The team finished second in the Eastern Conference standings, with an overall record of 51-31.
-With starters Jayson Tatum, Jaylen Brown Derrick White, and Robert Williams the team is looking to go deep into the NBA playoffs.
+With their starters, Jayson Tatum, Jaylen Brown Derrick White, and Robert Williams the team is looking to go deep into the NBA playoffs.
 Tatum averaged 35 minutes per game during the regular season, scoring an average of 26.9 points per game.
 Jaylen Brown had another great season, playing in 66 games.
 He's averaging six rebounds per game.
 Derrick White played in 75 games this season, scoring an average of 13.2 points.
 White is a great free-throw shooter, with an 86.4% completion rate at the line.
 In the 2022 playoffs, the Celtics defeated the Nets in four games, with Tatum leading the team in scoring in three of the four games.

 Celtics 2021 Season in Review

 In the shortened NBA season of 2020-21, the Boston Celtics finished seventh in the Eastern Conference standings.
 They played .500 basketball throughout the season and bowed out after the first round of the playoffs.
 The duo of Jaylen Brown and Jayson Tatum can be a tough couple of competitors on the court.
 They hope to lead the team to victory in 2021-22.
 The first game of the 2020 season started with a huge victory over the Milwaukee Bucks.
 During the All-Star break, Brown and Tatum represented the Celtics.
 Both played solid basketball, scoring a combined 43 points.